lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 #  Swarm mode cluster

-Still in beta at the time of this writing, the management of Swarm cluster is available within Docker Cloud.
+The management of Swarm cluster from within Docker Cloud is a beta feature at the time of this writing.
 In order to switch to Swarm mode, we just need to use the slider at the top left.

 ![Swarm-01](./images/Swarm-01.png)

-After switching to Swarm mode, we are presented 4 tabs in pretty much the same way as in the non swarm mode display.
+We are then presented 4 tabs in pretty much the same way as in the non swarm mode display.

 ## Creation of the registry